Business Advancement Center for Health

 Convene 2025: Exploring Responsible AI in Healthcare

-On April 9, Convene 2025 brought together nearly 175 leaders from healthcare, business, and technology for a dynamic half-day conference hosted by the Business Advancement Center for Health (BACH) at the Carlson School.
+On April 9, Convene 2025 brought together nearly 175 leaders from healthcare, business, and technology for a dynamic half-day conference hosted by the Business Advancement Center for Health (BACH) at Minnesota Carlson.
 This year’s theme—“Responsible AI: High Impact, Low Risk Healthcare”—sparked engaging conversations around ethical innovation, real-world AI applications, and preparing the workforce for an AI-enabled future.
 Highlights included a keynote by Microsoft’s Dr. David Rhew, a fireside chat with Lou DiLorenzo (pictured) of Deloitte Consulting, expert panels, and vibrant cross-sector collaboration.
 Miss the conference or want to explore key takeaways, speaker insights, and what’s ahead for Convene 2026?

 Annual Interdisciplinary Health Data Competition A Success